Box Contents

 On your PC, connect to the same network as your SciFi.

-Run the below command in a terminal window to ensure your SciFi is recognized on the network, replace $DEVICE_IP with the IP address listed in the Network view.
+Run the below command using the terminal command line interface (CLI) to ensure your SciFi is recognized on the network, replace $DEVICE_IP with the IP address listed in the Network view.

 synapsectl info $DEVICE_IP